 We are a group of political and election enthusiasts who first became interested in mapping and modeling elections through a community on Twitter called #ElectionTwitter.
-In late 2021, Harrison, Armin, and Lakshya decided to create a formal website for their mapping, modeling, and political forecasting work, and in 2022, Clare joined Split Ticket as the fourth partner.
+In late 2021, Harrison, Armin, and Lakshya decided to create a formal website for their mapping, modeling, and political forecasting work, and in 2022, Leon and Clare joined Split Ticket.

 Our focus is on trying to present electoral data in a compelling and easy-to-understand fashion that offers new insight for both the layman and the experienced politicos.
 We do so by taking a data-driven approach to our articles, ratings, and modeling, and try to be very transparent about all the assumptions and methodological procedures that we follow in creating our work.
 On election nights, we hold Twitter spaces and call races as well on our official Twitter account (@SplitTicket_).

 While we each have our partisan affiliations, we very much try to write in a nonpartisan tone on the website, and we try to protect our predictions from partisan biases to the best degree possible.
-Harrison is unaffiliated and has worked on Republican campaigns, Leon and Armin are independents, and Lakshya and Clare are Democrats, and we feel that the diversity of political views on our team helps act as a regularizer.
+We feel that the diversity of political views on our team helps act as a regularizer.

 Get in touch